beerobber/osh/README.md

 * `raw/OSH100.csv` is the unmodified Google Sheets export of OSH metadata
 * `full/fullIndex.json` contains all index data, with keys matching Lunr schema
 * `lunr/*` contains the targeted Lunr indices listed above
+* `texts/*` contains raw text files for each hymn, e.g. `001.txt` with leading zeroes.

+The hymn text files were extracted directly from a print-ready format, and have some formatting and spelling oddities that might cause some search misses.
+These will have to improve over time.

 The Python environment tested was 3.6.3.
 It needs the Pandas data management library to manipulate CSV data.
 See `requirements.txt` for the full Python module list.